jina-ai/jina/docs/fundamentals/flow/client.md

 ```
 ### Specifying Host scheme

-To connect to the right `Flow` the client must now
+To connect to the right `Flow` the client must now the followings parameters:
 * the `protocol` it needs to use to communicate with the `Flow
 * the `host` and the `port`on which the Flow is exposed
 * if he needs to use `tls` encryption